Factsheet about dengue

 The pathogen

-• Dengue is caused by a virus of the Flaviviridae family, Flavivirus genus which includes viruses such as yellow fever, West Nile and tick-borne encephalitis.
+• Dengue is caused by a virus of the Flaviviridae family, Flavivirus genus, which includes viruses such as yellow fever virus, West Nile virus (WNV), and tick-borne encephalitis (TBE) virus.

 • There are four distinct dengue viruses without cross immunity.
-People can have up to four dengue infections in their lifetime.
-It is fairly widely accepted that all four viruses are of Asian origin.
+As such, people can have up to four dengue infections in their lifetime.

 Clinical features

-• The causes of this severe dengue condition have been debated for decades, but remain unresolved.
-A hotly contested hypothesis is that after a ‘primary’ infection with one serotype, ‘secondary’ infections by one or more of the other serotypes can precipitate ‘antibody dependant enhancement’ (ADE).
+• The causes of the severe dengue (DHF/DSS) condition have been debated for decades, but remain unresolved.
+A hotly contested hypothesis is that after a ‘primary’ infection with one serotype, ‘secondary’ infections by one or more of the other serotypes can precipitate ‘antibody-dependant enhancement’ (ADE).
 Resolution of this issue is hampered by the absence of a reliable animal model.
-In addition, controversy remains with regards to the validity of a graded set of criteria to categorise severity.
-Both issues are of prime importance for the management and treatment of patients, and to future acceptance of dengue vaccines.
+In addition, there is a lack of consensus regarding the validity of a graded set of criteria to categorise severity.
+Both these issues are of prime importance for the management and treatment of patients, and to the acceptance of dengue vaccines.

 Transmission

-• The incubation period ranges from 3 to 14 days, with an average of 4–7 days.
+• The incubation period of the dengue virus is 3–14 days, with an average of 4–7 days.

-• Viraemia reaches high titres on the day before onset of symptoms and is generally high enough to infect mosquitoes for the next four days.
+• Viraemia reaches high titres on the day before the onset of symptoms.
+It is generally high enough to infect mosquitoes for the next four days.

 • Immunity to any of the four serotypes is probably life-long, but this does not confer protective immunity to the other three serotypes.